-Report of the Executive Board and Corporate Governance Statement (continued) As at 31 December 2021
+Report of the Executive Board and Corporate Governance Statement (continued)

 7.6 New Products Committee

 All the new activities and business of the Company are analysed and authorized by a dedicated New Products Committee (NPC).
 All involved departments within Société Générale are represented (operations, finance, risk, accounting standards, etc...) to assess the impact for the Company.